Azure/azure-powershell/src/Blueprint/Blueprint/help/Remove-AzBlueprintAssignment.md

 ### DeleteBlueprintAssignmentByObject
 ```
-Remove-AzBlueprintAssignment [-Assignment] <PSBlueprintAssignment> [-PassThru]
+Remove-AzBlueprintAssignment [-SubscriptionId] <String> [-InputObject] <PSBlueprintAssignment> [-PassThru]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Remove a blueprint assignment from a subscription.
+Remove a blueprint that has been assigned to a subscription.

 ## EXAMPLES